waltoss/dojo-typing-chatgpt-052023/hints/hint-2.md

 ### Root cause analysis

 In javascript `this` refers to the caller of the method which is **not** always the instance of class that owns the method.
+See [MDN reference 'this' operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)

 Since you pass a reference to the instance of the method, the caller is not `client` but and mutation `options`